A beautifully balanced seasonal jam from Rosebud Preserves

 One of the most distinctive things about the Yorkshire rhubarb and ginger jam from Rosebud Preserves is that it is in fact two rather different jams.
-“Towards the end of January, we start using forced rhubarb bought from a family called the Westwoods in the Yorkshire rhubarb triangle, and we continue with that until the end of the season, in March,” the stall’s founder, Elspeth Biltoft, explains.
-“Once the forced rhubarb season is over, we switch over to rhubarb grown outdoors, but still from within the triangle.
-We use this until the early autumn, when the stems begin to get too tough.
-After that we stop production until the following January, when the cycle starts again.”
+“Towards the end of January, we start making the jam using forced rhubarb bought from a family called the Westwoods in the Yorkshire rhubarb triangle—and I have done since 1992,” the stall’s founder, Elspeth Biltoft, explains.
+“We continue with that until the end of the season, around March.
+Once the forced rhubarb season is over, we switch over to rhubarb grown outdoors, which we call ‘green top’ rhubarb—but still from within the triangle.
+We use this until the stems begin to get tough and stringy.
+After that, we stop production until the following January, when the cycle starts again.”

-The flavours shift in tandem with the tone.
-“The earlier jam has a more delicate fruity flavour and is a bit sweeter, while the outdoor rhubarb brings a sharper, more acidic tang.
-You can definitely tell the difference, and people do have their favourite.
+According to Elspeth, this shift causes a fundamental change to the character of the jam.
+“Forced rhubarb is grown in dark, temperature-controlled barns and picked by candlelight”—thus ‘forcing’ the vegetable to grow, in search of light.
+“The jam made with the forced rhubarb is a very pretty, slightly translucent pink colour, with a hint of orange, whereas the jam made with outdoor-grown rhubarb is a bit darker”—and the flavours shift in tandem with the tone.
+“The earlier jam has a softer, more delicate fruity flavour and is a bit sweeter, while the outdoor rhubarb brings a sharper, more acidic tang.
+You can definitely tell the difference and people do have their favourite.
 I personally slightly prefer the balance of the latter because I am someone who really likes robust flavours.”

-The process sounds deceptively simple: “We slice the rhubarb stem and then add unrefined cane sugar—the only kind I ever use—and a few drops of freshly squeezed lemon juice, and then put it in a fridge overnight.
+Elspeth uses a traditional method of production, in which sugar acts as the main preservative.
+“Because we don’t add commercial pectin or other preservatives, we need to add a certain amount of sugar,” Elspeth explains.
+“Fruits like rhubarb, which have some acidity in them, really work well to balance out the sweetness.”
+The process is deceptively simple: “We slice the rhubarb stem and then add unrefined cane sugar—the only kind I ever use—and a few drops of freshly squeezed lemon juice, then put it in a fridge overnight.
 This produces a surprisingly large amount of liquid.
-We pour everything into a pan and add a muslin bag, filled with crushed root ginger.
-We heat this very gently until the sugar is all dissolved and then bring it to a fast boil.
-We then pour it into another container where some preserved ginger pieces are stirred in until they’re evenly distributed.
-And that is it.”
+We pour everything into a pan and add a muslin bag filled with crushed root ginger.
+This is heated very gently until the sugar has dissolved and then brought to a fast boil.
+We pour that into another container, stir in some preserved ginger pieces until they’re evenly distributed—and that is it.”